EncinasBartos/TBarrier/README.md

 The libraries used to run this book are listed in [requirements.txt](requirements.txt).

 Start by installing Anaconda (or Miniconda).
-For a complete installation guideline we refer to
+For a complete [Installation-guideline](Installation.md) we refer to the 'Installation.md'in this repository.

-Next, clone this project by opening a terminal and typing the following commands (do not type the first $ signs on each line, they just indicate that these are terminal commands):

-It is recommended to use Anaconda.
-Users can follow the [Installation-guideline](Installation.md) in this repository.

 You can read more about using conda environments in the [Managing Environments](http://conda.pydata.org/docs/using/envs.html) section of the conda documentation.